Raquel-MJL/Raquel-MJL/README.md

 - ⚡ Fun fact **One is never alone with a rubber duck.**

-I have just finished my 26 days pool in 42 Madrid.
+I have just finished my 26 days pool in 42 Madrid and I´m looking for more knowledge.
 It was SUCH an experience!

 <h3 align="left">Connect with me:</h3>
 <p align="left">